A Short Guide to Homeowner's Insurance

 Predictable and Unexpected Events

 A predictable event is one that a home buyer can anticipate and fix beforehand, which is why it's generally not covered by home insurance companies.
 For example, if giant icicles fall from the home and injure a delivery man, the insurance company would argue the homeowner should have taken care of the ice formations prior to the accident.
 This definition can be complex because not everyone has the same definition of predictable.
-However, homeowners are encourage to err on the side of caution when it comes to preventative maintenance.
+However, homeowners are encouraged to err on the side of caution when it comes to preventative maintenance.

 An unexpected event, like a theft or a fire, is generally covered because the homeowner would have had no prior knowledge of the event occurring.
 However, this does not hold true for all unexpected events.
 Natural disasters like flooding and earthquakes may require additional coverage, so home buyers will need to clarify the terms before deciding on a policy.